Deliver the Perfect Presentation: How to Print a PowerPoint With NotesFeb 09, 2022

 I will explain the step-by-step process you can take to ensure that you print off your notes page perfectly and match up with your PowerPoint presentation.

-When you print PowerPoint with notes, you want to ensure that you can still see full-page slides, and your speaker notes sit alongside them.
+When you print PowerPoint with notes, you want to ensure that you can still see full-page slides and that your speaker notes sit alongside them.

-Read this step-by-step guide and become a notes master!
+Read this step-by-step guide and become a noted master!

 If you are short on time, here is a quick summary of the basic steps to print notes pages.